aglines/sudoku/README.md

 ## DONE
 - project setup using uv
+- create prompt logic for seeding sudoku grid
+- start saving each prompt i get along with what its result was
+- visualize the grid, how easiest to show this
+- find way to randomize this grid with the full solved legal sudoku

 ## TODO

-- create prompt logic for seeding sudoku puzzles
+- find way to remove a certain number of displayed digits, in order to create the unsolved version of the puzzle.